apache/skywalking/docs/en/protocols/HTTP-API-Protocol.md

 ## Trace Report

-Detail information about data format can be found in [Instance Management](https://github.com/apache/skywalking-data-collect-protocol/blob/master/language-agent/Tracing.proto).
+Detailed information about data format can be found in [Instance Management](https://github.com/apache/skywalking-data-collect-protocol/blob/master/language-agent/Tracing.proto).
-There are two ways to report segment data, one segment per request or segment array in the bulk mode.
+There are two ways to report segment data: one segment per request or segment array in bulk mode.

 ### POST http://localhost:12800/v3/segment

-Send a single segment object with JSON format.
+Send a single segment object in JSON format.

 Input: